Random linear multihop relaying in a general field of interferers using spatial Aloha: Concluding Remarks

 \section{Concluding Remarks}

 We have studied performances of end-to-end routing in MANETs, using a linear nearest-neighbor routing model embedded in an independent planar field of interfering nodes using Aloha MAC.
 We have developed numerically tractable expressions for several performance metrics such as the end-to-end delay and speed of packet progression.
-They show how the network performance can be optimized by tuning Aloha and routing parameters.
+They show how network performance can be optimized by tuning Aloha and routing parameters.
 In particular, we show a need for a well-tuned lattice structure of wireless relaying nodes (not back-boned) which help to relay packets on long random routes in the presence of a non-negligible noise.
-Our analysis does not take into account packet queuing at the relay nodes, which we believe can be introduced into our model in future work.
+We have also proved and explained why for a given intensity of interferers, the propagation speed is higher when the interferers are more homogeneously distributed, even if, paradoxically, the probability of a single successful transmission is smaller in this case.
+Numerical comparisons in this regard have been shown for Poisson and Poisson-line processes.
+The qualitative summary of the results is presented in Tables~\ref{table.ln} and~\ref{table.lni}.